mengnans/is-christmas-day/README.md

 # is-christmas-day
-Check if today is christmas
+Check if today is christmas day